-Cyberbullying doesn't end after school or work.
+Cyberbullying does not end after school or work.
 Because perpetrators can attack online around the clock, you are even stalked by them at home.
 So one's own four walls offer no retreat from bullying attacks.

 Posts that are sent digitally are - once they are online - difficult to monitor.
 Content that has long since been forgotten can be made public again and again, making it difficult for victims to get over it.

-Not knowing who the perpetrators are can frighten and unsettle victims because they don't know exactly who is harassing them.
-Those responsible for the crime often do not show themselves directly, but can act anonymously, which gives them an often deceptive security and sometimes tenacious perseverance.
+Not knowing who the perpetrators are can frighten and unsettle victims because they do not know exactly who is harassing them.
+Those responsible for the crime often do not show themselves directly, but they can act anonymously, which gives them an often deceptive security and sometimes tenacious perseverance.

-The violation of affected persons is not immediately perceived:
+- The injury of those affected is not immediately perceived

-The reactions of those affected to a hurtful statement, a disrespectful picture, etc., are usually not visible to perpetrators of crimes.
+The reactions of those affected to a hurtful statement, a disrespectful picture, etc. are usually not visible to those committing the crime.
 In this way, those responsible for the crime are often unaware of the extent of the hurtful words and images.